 Many of us suffer from spending hours just trying to decide what film to dedicate our precious time to watch.
 How many of you have ended up going to bed without having selected anything?
 We feel your frustration.

 Well, hopefully, this list of outstanding movies will set you on the right track.
 In no particular order, here are 15 very entertaining watches.

-Updated on November 1: Every month, Netflix adds new movies and drops many others from the streaming service.
+Updated in April 2021: Every month, Netflix adds new movies and drops many others from the streaming service.
 As a result, many movies we add to the list might end up axed from the site, but the good news is that other great movies come along to take their place.

 Every month, we will update this article by removing movies that are no longer available to watch while we add great movies to replace them.